 Nassau and Suffolk Counties, NY

 The barrier island of Jones Beach connects to the rest of Long Island via a trip of parkways, making it about a one-and-a-half-hour trek from Manhattan by car.
 Once you’re there, though, you get to enjoy Jones Beach State Park, a 6.5-mile stretch of (typically crowded) beachfront, along with a boardwalk and a slew of concession stands.
 Jones Beach Island is also home to the Jones Beach Theater, a putting green, and recreational sports courts.

 Monmouth County, NJ

-Asbury Park is probably the hippest spot on this list, thanks to recent revitalization efforts that transformed the city from dying working class stronghold to summer music-and-party destination.
-The city’s about a 1.5-hour drive from Manhattan or a two-hour New Jersey Transit trip; once you’re there, you can hit the beach and boardwalk, and sunbathe, surf, or swim in the lifeguard-protected water.
-When you’ve exhausted your beach time, you can check out drinking holes like Bond Street Bar and Wonder Bar, or feast at eateries like Talula’s Pizza and Barrio Costera before checking out a show at the legendary Stone Pony or newcomer The Saint.
+Asbury Park is probably the hippest spot on this list, thanks to recent revitalization efforts that transformed the city from a dying working-class stronghold to a summer music-and-party destination.
+The city’s about a 1.5-hour drive from Manhattan or a two-hour New Jersey Transit trip.
+Once you’re there, you can hit the beach and boardwalk, and sunbathe, surf, or swim in the lifeguard-protected water.
+When you’ve exhausted your beach time, you can check out drinking holes like Bond Street Bar and Wonder Bar, or feast at eateries like Talula’s Pizza and Barrio Costera before checking out a show at the legendary Stone Pony or The Saint.

 - The 7 best beaches in NYC